ryanatkn/svelte-snake-sports/contributing.md

 we'll create a JSON file and render the scoreboard to a webpage, probably.

 > currently the highscores are uncontested!
-> dare you try unseat my scores?
+> dare you try unseat me?